Hearing Tests for Seniors: What to Expect

 • Regular hearing assessments can help address problems early.

-What is a Hearing Exam, and Why is it Important for Seniors?
+What Is a Hearing Exam, and Why Is It Important for Seniors?

 When Should Seniors Consider a Hearing Exam?

-• Having trouble hearing on the phone
+• Trouble hearing voices over the phone

 • Asking people to repeat themselves

-• Avoiding social situations
+• Avoiding social situations due to difficulty understanding

 Common Types of Hearing Tests